projectcontour/contour/design/downstream-crl-design.md

 This is done using Envoy's Common TLS Context inside of a Downstream TLS context.
 Envoy's Common TLS Context also supports a CRL data source, which is a set of CRL's that are used when validating a clients certificate.
 This CRL data source can be exposed the same way that we expose the CA Certificate data source, through Contour's `DownstreamValidation` structure.
+This data source will give admins the ability to have finer grained control over their ingress, and enable CRLs for HTTPProxies that use client cert authentication

 ## Goals
 - Allow a Kubernetes secret containing a PEM encoded CRL to be used when validating client connections